Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 If the routing topologies mentioned above aren't flexible enough, then take full control over how routing is done by implementing a custom routing topology.
 This is done by:

- 1. Define the topology by creating a class implementing `IRoutingTopology`
+ 1. Define the topology by creating a class implementing `IRoutingTopology`.
- 1. Register it with the transport calling `UseRoutingTopology` as shown below
+ 1. Register it with the transport calling `UseRoutingTopology` as shown below.

 snippet:rabbitmq-config-useroutingtopology